A Place for Mom

 In some high cost of living areas, assisted living costs are closer to $8,000 a month, while states with a lower cost of living offer assisted living prices closer to $3,300 a month.[02]
 The prices of luxury assisted living communities and budget assisted living communities can vary greatly because of the services provided at each.
 Additionally, assisted living costs may vary by ZIP code, city, or state.

-The following table outlines the percentage of change over the last decade.[01]
+The following table outlines the percentage change in assisted living median costs over the last decade.[01]

-According to data from A Place for Mom’s partner assisted living communities, the median cost of assisted living has increased since 2013, with a higher percentage of change in the years after the COVID-19 pandemic.[01]
+According to data on A Place for Mom’s partner assisted living communities, the median cost of assisted living has increased since 2013, particularly in the years after the COVID-19 pandemic.[01]
 Between 2022 and 2023, the rate of inflation was 3.4%, according to the Bureau of Labor Statistics.[03]
-Between 2022 and 2023 the median cost of assisted living across the country rose by 7.61%.[01]
+Over the same period, the median cost of assisted living nationwide rose by 7.61%.[01]

 It’s unclear at this point if assisted living costs will continue to increase at a rate that’s higher than the inflation rate.